Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Setup and participation

 Natural motion was labelled \textbf{FNA} in the full-body tier and \textbf{UNA} in the upper-body tier (NA for ``natural'').
 These conditions can be seen as a top line, and surpassing their performance essentially means outperforming the dataset itself, subject to limitations due to the motion capture and visualisation (discussed in Secs.\ \ref{ssec:humlikecomments} and \ref{sec:limitations}).

-The natural top line can be contrasted against the two baseline systems included in the challenge, which represent previously published gesture-generation methods with free and open code, adapted to run on the 2022 challenge training data.
-These two baselines were: \begin{description} \item [Text-based baseline (FBT/UBT)] This motion was generated by the gesture-synthesis approach from \citet{yoon2019robots} (which takes text transcriptions with word-level timestamps as the input) but adapted to joint rotations as described in \cite{kucherenko2021large}.
+The natural top line can be contrasted against the two baseline systems included in the challenge, which represent previously published gesture-generation methods that have been adapted to run on the 2022 challenge training data.
+The systems were selected with the requirements to be (1) open-sourced and well documented, and that (2) their authors were available to adapt the methods to the new data and also help challenge organisers and participants, should any issues arise.
+Unfortunately, none of the top-performing models from the previous challenge satisfied both conditions, whereas the two 2020 baselines did.
+Adapting these baselines to the present challenge provides continuity with the previous iteration of the challenge and helps track the progress of the field.
+The two baselines were thus: \begin{description} \item [Text-based baseline (FBT/UBT)] This motion was generated by the gesture-synthesis approach from \citet{yoon2019robots} (which takes text transcriptions with word-level timestamps as the input) but adapted to joint rotations.
 A neural sequence-to-sequence architecture is used, where an encoder processes a sequence of speech words and a decoder outputs a sequence of human poses.
 Motion from this baseline used a fixed lower body but was included in both tiers, as conditions \textbf{FBT} and \textbf{UBT} (B for ``baseline'' and T for ``text'').
-The code is publicly available online at \href{https://github.com/youngwoo-yoon/Co-Speech_Gesture_Generation/}{github.com/youngwoo-yoon/Co-Speech\_Gesture\_Generation/}. \item [Audio-based baseline (UBA)] This motion was generated by the Audio2Repr2Pose motion-synthesis approach of \citet{kucherenko2019analyzing}, which only takes speech audio into account when generating output, adapted to joint rotations as described in \cite{kucherenko2021large}.
+The code is publicly available online at \href{https://github.com/youngwoo-yoon/Co-Speech_Gesture_Generation}{github.com/youngwoo-yoon/Co-Speech\_Gesture\_Generation}. \item [Audio-based baseline (UBA)] This motion was generated by the Audio2Repr2Pose motion-synthesis approach of \citet{kucherenko2019analyzing}, which only takes speech audio into account when generating output, adapted to joint rotations.
 This model uses a chain of two neural networks: one maps from speech to pose representation and another decodes the representation to a pose, generating motion frame-by-frame by sliding a window over the speech input.
 Motion from this baseline was only included in the upper-body tier, as condition \textbf{UBA} (A for ``audio'').
-The code is publicly available online at \href{https://github.com/genea-workshop/Speech_driven_gesture_generation_with_autoencoder/tree/GENEA_2022/}{github.com/genea-workshop}. \end{description} These are the same baselines as in the GENEA Challenge 2020.
-They were included to track the progress of the field and to provide continuity between different years of the challenge.
+The code is publicly available online at \href{https://github.com/genea-workshop/Speech_driven_gesture_generation_with_autoencoder/tree/GENEA_2022/}{github.com/genea-workshop/Speech\_driven\_gesture\_ generation\_with\_autoencoder}. \end{description} Source code for replicating the two baselines was available to participating teams during the challenge.